 The CCPA requires businesses to implement reasonable security procedures to protect consumers’ personal information.

-The law’s definition of selling personal information covers many non-monetary transactions, including disclosing consumer data in exchange for marketing services such as retargeting.
+The law’s definition of selling personal information covers many non-monetary transactions, such as receiving a discount on software.
+Sharing means using personal information for cross-context behavioral advertising (interest-based advertising).

 This should cover everything from credit card processors to Google and Facebook.

-Determine whether they are third parties or potentially exempted as CCPA service providers, then categorize the third parties (IT infrastructure, data analytics, etc.).
+Determine whether they are third parties or potentially exempted as CCPA service providers or contractors, then categorize the parties (IT infrastructure, data analytics, etc.).

 Advertising services, payment processing, etc.